Expert Bat Removal Central Florida Services Available 24/7

 Bat removal and exclusion is a complex process, in part because bats are complex animals that are protected under Florida law.
 If you don’t understand how bats live and operate, then you shouldn’t attempt to handle them in any way on you own.
 Doing so may result in injury to you or the bat, and your effort will most likely result in failure.

-To ensure the bat removal and exclusion process is done in the safest and most efficient way while following Florida’s bat protection laws, your best option is to enlist a Bat removal tampa and exclusion licensed professional, such as Pro Wildlife Removal.
-With over a decade of experience, our Bat removal tampa process provides you with peace of mind knowing that the job will be done right, the first time.
+To ensure the bat removal and exclusion process is done in the safest and most efficient way while following Florida’s bat protection laws, your best option is to enlist a Bat removal Central Florida and exclusion licensed professional, such as Pro Wildlife Removal.
+With over a decade of experience, our Bat removal Central Florida process provides you with peace of mind knowing that the job will be done right, the first time.

 Florida law prohibits bat removal or exclusion to be performed from April 16 to August 14, since this is their maternity season – when mother bats are raising their young.
 During this time, young bats do not leave home.
 If you set up an exclusion barrier, the baby bats will be left to starve to death.